Q--Speech-Language Therapist (Unrestricted)

 Description

-The Bureau of Indian Affairs, through the Indian Education Acquisition Office, is seeking proposals for Speech-Language Therapy services at St. Stephens Indian School, as outlined in a Request for Proposal (RFP).
-The contractor will be responsible for providing licensed speech therapists to conduct assessments, therapy sessions, and collaborate with educators and parents for students with speech or language deficits, with an estimated total of 448 therapy hours per year.
-This initiative is crucial for ensuring compliance with the Individuals with Disabilities Education Act (IDEA) and providing essential educational services to students in need.
-Interested parties should contact Leah Azure at leahr.azure@bie.edu or (505) 803-4256 for further details, with the contract period running from March 1, 2025, to February 28, 2026, and options for two additional years.
+The Department of the Interior, specifically the Bureau of Indian Affairs through the Indian Education Acquisition Office, is seeking proposals for Speech-Language Therapy services at St. Stephens Indian School in Wyoming.
+The contractor will provide licensed speech therapists to conduct assessments and therapy sessions for students with speech or language deficits, with a total of 448 estimated therapy hours per year.
+This procurement is crucial for ensuring compliance with the Individuals with Disabilities Education Act (IDEA) and supporting the educational needs of students requiring these services.
+Interested parties should note that the solicitation has undergone several amendments, with the latest deadline for submission set for June 19, 2025, at 10:00 AM Mountain Time.
+For further inquiries, contact Leah Azure at leahr.azure@bie.edu or (505) 803-4256.

 Point(s) of Contact